-You are allowed 3 allies.
+You are allowed 5 allies.
 These will appear on your print out.
-Of course you are allowed to write to anyone and an informal alliance can be set up.Contact is via the GM.
+Of course you are allowed to write to anyone and an informal alliance can be set up.
 It takes one month notice to break an official alliance.
 You do not need to be allied to trade.